 Why Invest in Asuncion Property?

-Diversification far away from all the geopolitical hotspots, and capital gains over the years.
-NOT for rental yield.
+Diversification far away from all the geopolitical hotspots, capital gains over the years, and decent rental yields if you invest in the right projects.

 What Should I Know Before Buying a House in Asuncion?